thousandlemons/English-words-pronunciation-mp3-audio-download/README.md

 $ python3 download_all_mp3.py 10
 ```

 This will start a downloader with 10 concurrent threads.
+Honestly it's a good choice to use 50 threads.
+You don't really need to change this unless you have a clear reason to.

 The downloaded mp3 audio files will be stored in the `download/` directory

 ## Use `data.json` in Other Applications

 The [data.json](data.json) file contains the URLs to the pronunciation mp3 audio files for over 24,000 English words.
+It was constructed by my crawler (not included in this repository).

 A segment of the `data.json` file looks like this: